darbyluv2code/fullstack-angular-and-springboot/install-angular-tools/mac/install-mac.md

     code ~/.bash_profile
     ```

-5. In Visual Studio Code, enter the following:
+5. Your `.bash_profile` file should now be open in Visual Studio Code.

+5. Add the following text to your `.bash_profile` file:

     ```
     if [ -r ~/.bashrc ]; then